 Review of At The Open - An E-Mini S&P 500 Trading Course

-One problem with any how-to books or courses designed to teach you trading is the very reason that I went into the commodities trading business in the first place.
-The fact is that it is impossible to recreate any one trading day as each one is different.
-I went into this business because I never wanted to be bored with my job and after thirty-five years I can honestly say that each day was totally different.
+One problem with any how-to books or courses designed to teach you trading is the very reason that we went into the commodities trading business in the first place.
+The fact is that it is impossible to recreate any one trading day as each one is different. we went into this business because we never wanted to be bored with my job and after thirty-five years we can honestly say that each day was totally different.

 There are so many factors that influence commodity prices.
 The dollar, interest rates, the weather, geopolitical events, regulation, local issues and many other factors all contribute to the path of least resistance for commodity prices each day.
 While the course is well designed and the rules are explicit, we have found that successful day traders or longer term traders incorporate both fundamental and technical factors into their methodology and like the markets, no two are alike.

 The course is specific to E-mini S&P 500 futures contract, and many of the rules for trading in this highly liquid contract apply to all other markets.
 However, courses like this fall short when students look to them for all the answers.
 The fact is, those answers come from within each trader, and his or her success depends on the ability to create strategies that are within their comfort zone regarding risk and potential for rewards.
 All educational tools are great, and we encourage you to read all you can and attend courses to increase your understanding and comfort with markets.